Japan export slowdown could weigh on second-quarter GDP growth

 Exports to Asia, which account for more than half of Japan's shipments, rose 3.3 percent, after a 6.0 percent gain in April.

-Exports to the United States, a key market for Japanese goods, rose 7.4 percent in the year to May, slowing sharply from the prior month's 21.3 percent gain.
+Exports to the United States, a key market for Japanese goods, rose 7.4 percent in the year to May, led by car shipments but slowed sharply from the prior month's 21.3 percent gain.
 U.S.-bound export volume fell for the first time in six months.

-Imports fell 8.7 percent in the year to May to below 6 trillion yen ($48.61 billion), the lowest since December 2012, due to annual declines in energy prices.

 (Editing by Eric Meijer)